google/WebFundamentals/src/content/en/tools/chrome-devtools/workspaces/index.md

   site's CSS.

 With Workspaces enabled, the CSS changes that you make within DevTools are saved to the source code on your desktop.
-Does that make sense?
+Does this all make sense?

 {% framebox width="auto" height="auto" enable_widgets="true" %}
 <script>